 It has been a common experience for me to review essays filled with technical terms of the applicant’s industry.
-Whether it is ‘leadership’ essay, ‘setback’ essay, ‘goals’ essay, ‘ethical dilemma’, or even ‘background’ essay, most applicants inadvertently provide lengthy technical details that are comprehensible to their industry people only.
+Whether it is a ‘leadership’ essay, ‘setback’ essay, ‘goals’ essay, ‘ethical dilemma’, or even a ‘background’ essay, most applicants inadvertently provide lengthy technical details that are comprehensible to their industry people only.
 In their enthusiasm to provide all the technical details of their experience, they often omit relevant information (e.g. ‘What were the main challenges?’ or ‘How was the experience meaningful?’ etc.).
 The use of excessive jargon not only makes it hard for the reader to comprehend your story but also distracts them from the ‘real story’.
 Therefore, I always advise my clients to use only as much jargon in their essays as is required to convey their story.

-To sum up, some of the common mistakes that the MBA applicants should avoid are insufficient time to revise and edit essays, lack of real-life examples to answer essay questions, failure to comprehend the intent of the essay prompt and structure the essay well, the omission of 1-2 parts of the essay question, sentence structure errors, exceeding the allowed word limit, and use of excessive jargon.
+To sum up, some of the common mistakes that the MBA applicants should avoid are an insufficient time to revise and edit essays, lack of real-life examples to answer essay questions, failure to comprehend the intent of the essay prompt and structure the essay well, the omission of 1-2 parts of the essay question, sentence structure errors, exceeding the allowed word limit, and use of excessive jargon.
 Lastly, and most importantly, please do not ever ‘pay’ anyone to ‘write’ admission essays for you.